ARPA-SIMC/agroTools/README.md

 [![Build Status](https://copr.fedorainfracloud.org/coprs/simc/stable/package/CRITERIA1D/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/simc/stable/package/agroTools/)

 ## CriteriaOutput tool
-CriteriaOutput is a shell command to manage the agro-hydrological output of [CRITERIA1D / GEO](https://github.com/ARPA-SIMC/criteria1d)
+CriteriaOutput is a shell command to manage the agro-hydrological output of [CRITERIA1D / GEO](https://github.com/ARPA-SIMC/criteria1d).
-The output of CRITERIA_GEO is stored in a SQLite database and can be exported to CSV, shapefile or raster format, using this tool.
+The output of CRITERIA is stored in a SQLite database and can be exported to CSV, shapefile or raster format, using this tool.

 #### Usage